by Julie Thoreen

 Two weeks later, the Bergs got a call that the birth mom had decided to go through with the adoption in the end.
 This may seem like the happy ending, but it isn’t really the heart of the story.
 At this point, the Bergs could have flown down to Arizona, isolated themselves with the baby (Cruz, who was legally theirs now) and celebrated God’s faithfulness to fulfill his plan for their lives.
 But instead, they chose to spend fifteen days in an Air BnB with their new baby and the birth mom.

-They made space for the birth mom’s decision, choosing compassion over judgement.
+They made space for the birth mom’s decision, choosing compassion over judgment.
 They reconciled their relationship, seeing her through Jesus’ eyes as the brave and strong woman she had to be.”The pain and sadness was a level and depth neither of us had experienced before and it could’ve taken us under so easily.
 It could’ve totally made us bitter towards his birth mom…but it didn’t.
 And I honestly can’t really explain it other than the sweet mercy of God.”

 The world tells us “plans” are products–a job that fits, a spouse you love, a family that gives you purpose, money that secures.
 God’s “plan” for us is not a product, it is love–to experience the self-sacrificial love of God through Christ and, because of that love, to freely and similarly give it to others.
 With conviction, Leah reminds me, “Love is never wasted.
 It’s freely given.
 We don’t love to get an outcome.
 Love is the goal.”